Bachelor of Fine Arts

 Ceramics

-The Ceramics emphasis is designed to provide a learning environment and experience that prepares students for careers in ceramics.
+The ceramics curriculum provides a learning environment and experience that prepares students for careers in ceramics.
 Students will learn various technical methods of clay construction, such as coil, slab, slip casting, and wheel to apply in traditional and nontraditional formats.

 Ceramics